damienheiser/modbusmqtt/readme.md

   "DC_current_4": 1.7
 }
 ```

+# Todo
+- device.py should be rewritten to a more general device interface
+- device name should be part off the mqtt topic
+- device definition should allow mqtt topic templating
+- load devices on init
+- the instance of a device should handle commands
+- device unpack_string should check for allowable chars
+- device slice_data add other ctypes
+- move to other repo to better reflect the scope

 # License
 Free to use, modify, distribute, what ever you want.
 I cannot be held responsible for any problems, damages, etc.